 Pick up & drop off times:

-What to bring: Warm outdoor clothing, waterproof jacket and pants, headwear, gloves, bathing suit, towel and a change of clothing.
-Good hiking shoes are recommended.
+What to bring: Warm outdoor clothing, waterproof jacket and pants, head-wear, gloves, bathing suit, packed lunch, towel and a change of clothing.
+Good hiking shoes are essential.

 What if I don’t own all of these clothing necessaries?